Yanet Garcia Flaunts Bodacious Backside In Sexy Workout Set

 Yanet Garcia took to Instagram to share a sizzling shot that gave fans a great look at her bombshell body.
 The upload was added to her feed a short time ago, and it’s already garnered a ton of attention.

-The photo captured Yanet hanging outside in Los Angeles, California where she has been spending most of her time practicing social distancing.
-She stood in profile, leaning one arm against a shiny brick wall as she ran the other through her caramel-dyed tresses.
+The photo captured Yanet outside in Los Angeles, California, where she has been spending most of her time practicing social distancing.
+She stood in profile, leaning one arm against a shiny brick wall as she ran the other hand through her caramel-dyed tresses.
 The “World’s Hottest Weather Girl” gave fans a teasing glimpse of her backside, stretching one leg in front of her while she planted the other firmly on the ground.
 She looked into the camera with a sultry stare and included an inspirational caption as well as a single red heart emoji.

 Yanet flaunted her curvaceous figure in a sexy workout set that did her nothing but favors.
 On top, she opted for a white tank with large armholes that exposed her slender arms and shoulders.
-The piece cut off near ribs, offering a glimpse of a black bra and her tiny midsection.
+The piece cut off near her ribs, offering a glimpse of a black bra and her trim midsection.

 Yanet’s bottoms were just as hot and highlighted her fit lower half.
-The gray leggings boasted a textured pattern that looked similar to chains while its thick waistband rested just below her navel, flaunting her tiny waist.
-The rest of the garment clung tightly to every inch of her figure and accentuated her muscular legs and bodacious booty.
+The gray leggings boasted a textured pattern while its thick waistband rested just below her navel, flaunting her tiny waist.
+The rest of the garment clung tightly to every inch of her figure and accentuated her toned legs and bodacious booty.
 The social media star only added a small red bracelet on her wrist, which matched the color of the wall in front of her.

-Yanet pulled back her flowing mane in a low ponytail that fell to the middle of her back.
-A few loose pieces escaped and fell around the frame of her face.
-As for glam, Yanet kept her application subtle but beautiful.
+Yanet styled her flowing mane in a low ponytail that fell to the middle of her back.
+A few loose pieces escaped and framed her face.
+As for glam, Yanet kept her makeup application subtle but beautiful.
 She appeared to wear defined brows, eyeliner, mascara, and a nude lip for her workout-chic look.

-It hasn’t taken long for fans to shower the photo with praise.
+It hasn’t taken long for followers to shower the photo with praise.
 In just over 11 hours, the sizzling shot has been double-tapped over 306,000 times, and fans have flooded the comments section with 1,097 compliments.
-Some of Yanet’s fans were left speechless and opted to comment with emoji instead of words.
-Half of the comments were in English and the other half Spanish.
+Some of Yanet’s fans were left speechless and used emoji instead of words.
+About half of the comments were in English and the other half in Spanish.

 “Love the picture and the message.
 I have that tattooed on my rib cage,” one follower commented with a heart and star emoji.